-All financial aid awards for continuing undergraduates, and all graduate students (excluding law students) are processed by the Financial Aid Office.
-Students should submit all information regarding financial assistance to: Office of Financial Aid, 3300 South Federal Street, Chicago, Illinois 60616, Telephone 312.567.7219.
-The office is open Monday through Friday, 8:30 a.m. to 5 p.m.
+All financial aid awards for continuing undergraduate students and for all graduate students (excluding law students) are processed by the IIT Office of Financial Aid.
+Students should submit all information regarding financial assistance to: Office of Financial Aid, 3300 S. Federal Street, Chicago, IL 60616, Telephone 312.567.7219.
+The office is open 8:30 a.m. to 5 p.m., Monday through Friday.